code-craka/developer-portfolio-dashboard/docs/DEPLOYMENT.md

 This guide covers deploying the Developer Portfolio Dashboard to production environments.

+## Current Implementation Status

+**✅ Ready for Production:**
+- Backend API with full project CRUD operations
+- Admin authentication with Clerk
+- Database layer with NeonDB PostgreSQL
+- Image upload system with file management
+- Security middleware and rate limiting

+**🚧 Frontend Development:**
+- Admin dashboard UI (basic structure implemented)
+- Public portfolio pages (planned)

 ## Overview

-The application is designed to be deployed on modern hosting platforms with the following requirements:
+The backend application is production-ready and can be deployed on modern hosting platforms with the following requirements:
 - Node.js 18+ runtime
 - PostgreSQL database (NeonDB recommended)
 - Environment variable support